ImageMagick/Usage-Markdown/files/index.md

 While IM does not have anything to break up (tile crop) massive images using a small amount of memory, the [PbmPlus/NetPBM](../formats/#pbmplus) can do this.

-**Pbmplus processing of a small section** For example here I use Pbmplus tools to cut (crop) out a small section of the large image, process it, then compose that piece back into the original image.
+**Pbmplus processing of a small section**

+For example, here I use Pbmplus tools to cut (crop) out a small section of the large image, process it, then compose that piece back into the original image.

 ~~~{.skip}
 tifftopnm INPUT.tif input.pam